Rich Dubroff

 Orioles’ free agency off to a quick start

-The first day of free agency was a dizzying one for Orioles fans.
-There was the expected, the $21.05 million qualifying offers to their top starting pitcher of 2024, Corbin Burnes and top slugger, outfielder Anthony Santander.
+The first day of free agency was a dizzying one for Oriole fans.
+There was the expected — the $21.05 million qualifying offers to their top starting pitcher of 2024, Corbin Burnes, and top slugger, outfielder Anthony Santander.

-There was the unexpected, the declining of left-handed reliever Danny Coulombe’s $4 million option while picking the options of another left-hander Cionel Pérez, right-hander Seranthony Domínguez and first baseman/designated hitter Ryan O’Hearn.
+There was the unexpected — the declining of left-handed reliever Danny Coulombe’s $4 million option while picking up the options of left-hander Cionel Pérez, right-hander Seranthony Domínguez and first baseman/designated hitter Ryan O’Hearn.

 CONTINUE READING BELOW

-Orioles executive vice president/general manager Mike Elias headed off to San Antonio for the general managers’ meetings, where he can listen to initial pitches from agents for free agents and talk trade with his colleagues.
+Orioles executive vice president/general manager Mike Elias headed to San Antonio for the general managers’ meetings, where he can listen to initial pitches from agents for free agents and talk trades with his colleagues.

-There was a consensus on Burnes with each of the three thinking Burnes will receive a seven-year contract.
+There was a consensus on Burnes with each of the three thinking the 30-year-old right-hander will receive a seven-year contract.
 FanGraphs says he’ll get $196 million, MLBTradeRumors $200 million and $217 million by The Athletic.

-The estimates on Santander vary a little more with TradeRumors guessing four years, $80 million, and FanGraphs and The Athletic predicting five-year deals-worth $100 million by FanGraphs and $105 from The Athletic.
+The estimates on the 30-year-old Santander vary a little more with TradeRumors guessing four years, $80 million, and FanGraphs and The Athletic predicting five-year deals-worth $100 million by FanGraphs and $105 from The Athletic.

 In the first offseason under new owner David Rubenstein, it will be interesting to see how aggressive the Orioles will be with their own free agents, and others.

-If they don’t sign Burnes, and it will be quite a surprise if they do, they’ll turn elsewhere, and while The Athletic’s Jim Bowden had predicted many of the top free agent pitchers would be in play for the Orioles, MLBTradeRumors seems more conservative, and perhaps more realistic.
+If they don’t sign Burnes, and it will be a surprise if they do, they’ll turn elsewhere, and while The Athletic’s Jim Bowden had predicted many of the top free-agent pitchers would be in play for the Orioles, MLBTradeRumors seems more conservative, and perhaps more realistic.

 While the Orioles could be in the hunt for left-handers Max Fried and Blake Snell, two of TradeRumors’ writers have the Orioles signing Toronto left-hander Yusei Kukuchi for three years, $60 million and another has Nathan Eovaldi, whose deep experience in the AL East could make him attractive to the Orioles, signing for two years and $44 million.